-Does 4 Wheel Drive Help In The Rain
+Does 4-Wheel Drive Help in Rain – TRACTION

 One of the biggest threats to drivers on a wet slick road is hydroplaning.
 Hydroplaning, limited visibility, decreased traction and speed are all reasons why accidents happen in the rain.
 And when you combine them then it’s the perfect recipe for a crash.